(Thumbnail image from KendraCanDraw Tumblr)

 But some of the things that I have noticed with some of the YouTubers that I have watched (faithfully or non-faithfully) was some of their outlooks on women.
 I know that sounds kind of weird, but I have came across a lot of YouTubers who have done get ready with me’s or just normal vlogs that have mentioned that they can’t get along with other girls, and that they were bullied by girls when they were younger.
 They often say that girls are too catty, they gossip too much and that they can only befriend guys because they don’t cause drama like girls do.

 And I have seen this multiple times since I watch so many female YouTubers, and seen how they view other girls in a very negative or almost jealous way, but don’t view guys in that same light.
-Which is not healthy considering that they have a very large female based audience that like their style, their personality or just their overall content that they make on their channel, who aspire to be like them.
+Which is not healthy considering that they have a very large female based audience!

 But this goes beyond famous YouTubers on the internet, but everyday, average girls that I have seen this with too, that think the same way.
-Thinking girls are bully’s, gossipers, fighters or lairs and having a mentality of “I don’t trust her” because of what they were taught or saw in their household, school or on T.V.
+Thinking girls are bullies, gossipers, fighters or lairs and having a mentality of “I don’t trust her”.

-That’s why I thought to make a post today addressing this issue, and give some type of solution and advice to fixing this problem; to hopefully help people wake up and stop ignoring/suppressing this dilemma, and start supporting other girls instead.
+That’s why I thought to make a post today addressing this issue, and give some type of solution and advice to fixing this problem; to hopefully help people wake up and stop ignoring this dilemma.

 Parents need to step it up

 Girls don’t just grow up to be bully’s for no reason, it stems from something.
-And yes, a good percentage of it does have to deal with media, their neighborhood, etc, like I just mentioned, but it also comes from a large percentage on how their parents/household treat them, and what influences they put on them while growing up.
+And yes, a good percentage of it does have to deal with media, their neighborhood, but it also comes from a large percentage on how their parents/household treat them, and what influences they put on them while growing up.

 Parents and other older figures need to teach girls to uplift other girls, instead of tearing them down or letting other guys or people influence their daughters.
 And by no means am I saying to encourage them to not hang out with other guy friends or not have any type of male contact, because that’s extreme.
 But I feel like they should encourage them to be respectful to everybody they come across, but especially themselves and their own gender, since that is who they are and will always be.

 Girls having this inner feeling to be competitive, fight or bully other girls can only develop if that’s how they were raised.
-So once they have a foundation of not wanting to fight or belittle other girls, it will break the cycle of broken girls breaking other girls, because they’re actually raised to respect who they are and other people around them.
+So once they have a foundation of not wanting to fight or belittle other girls, it will break the cycle of broken girls breaking other girls.

 Another way to stop the epidemic of girls suppressing other girls, is intervening between situations that you know you can prevent or help with.
 Whether it’s in your school, at your home or online, call out that girl who is doing the damage to another girl, and speak up for her if she’s to shy to say something back.